copperwater/markov/README.md

 You can use it in "corpus" mode, which reads the entire corpus and generates associations without respecting line breaks, or in "line-by-line" mode, which generates line-independent associations.

 MarkovChar.h implements the MarkovChar class, which can be used to generate single strings of letters.

+As of March 2015, you can see this in action with the Twitter bot MarkovQuotes (http://twitter.com/markovquotes), which uses the functionality of Markov.h to mash up inspirational quotes.